borti4938/n64rgb_project_misc/RCP2Pads/legacy/README.md

 You need

 - four resistor arrays: 4x47ohm parallel, SMD1206, e.g. CAT16-47R0F4LF / CAY16-47R0F4LF
-- if you have resistors at the input of your N64RGB modding board, you need to replace them with ferrit beads (see BOM if for proper replacements)
+- if you have resistors at the input of your N64RGB modding board, you need to replace them with ferrite beads (see BOM if for proper replacements)

 Assemble the board.
 The resistor arrays don't have an orientation.